bwats2/CSCIE7-Final-Project/README.md

 # CSCIE7 Final Project: Snek Draft (README.md)

 ## Describe the Problem:
 **Snek Draft** was built to automate what is currently a manual process amongst my friends.
 For the past 4 years we have been participating in an informal snake-chain fantasy football draft (the ‘snake’ describes the way teams are drafted; ['snek'](https://knowyourmeme.com/memes/snek) is due to internet memes and millenial humor).
 We randomly choose an order, and then take turns drafting.
 We record who chose what team-by-team by searching through a spreadsheet and writing their name next to the team name.
-Only recently did we start using IMPORTRANGE to pull data into the spreadsheet; previously one of us would update the scores after every game.
+Only recently did we start using IMPORTHTML to pull data into the spreadsheet; previously one of us would update the scores after every game.

 ## Tools Used to Solve the Problem:
 This program relied heavily on csv (for long-term data storage), defaultdict (for short-term data storage), BeautifulSoup (for web scraping), and input() (to collect user input from the command line).
 [Visual Studio Code](https://code.visualstudio.com/) was the IDE I used (and highly recommend!) to develop this program.